 Ortho-K traditionally has been used to correct low to moderate levels of myopia and low amounts of astigmatism.
 In recent years advances in design have allowed us also to treat low levels of Hyperopia and Presbyopia.

-Full correction can take up to 2 weeks however often a significant amount of the correction can be treated in one overnight wear of contact lenses.
+Full correction can take up to two weeks, however often a significant amount of the correction can be treated in one overnight wear of contact lenses.

 Rigid gas permeable contact lenses